Polymorphism

 }

-else if (food == input)
+else if (Food == input)

 // else if (food.Equals(input)) // Here, you explicitly compare the value not the address.